Assessing value for money

 The most disadvantaged parts of the area were also those with the biggest litter problems and these neighbourhoods improved more, from a lower base, than wealthier places.
 The programme was equitable.

 The commissioning process also involves many external stakeholders and people.
-We consider how TSOs may help you involve these under Assessing needs: Engaging with TSOs.
+We consider how third sector organisations (TSOs) may help you involve these under Assessing needs: Engaging with TSOs.